N.Y.

 Notwithstanding any other provision of law to the contrary, on each September thirteenth anniversary date of the nineteen hundred seventy-one retaking of Attica correctional facility, in the absence of an emergency situation or other exigent circumstance, the commissioner shall ensure that any surviving state employees who were held as hostages and any immediate family members, as that term is defined in subdivision four of section 120.40 of the penal law, of any of the state employees who were held hostage for any period by rioting incarcerated individuals during the period from September ninth through September thirteenth, nineteen hundred seventy-one, shall be afforded access to the outside grounds of Attica correctional facility to conduct a private commemorative ceremony in front of the Attica monument upon which are inscribed the names of employees who died as a result of the uprising and subsequent retaking.3.

 During the course of any such visit, inspection or examination, and upon consent of the person being interviewed, the correctional association shall have the power to interview and converse publicly or confidentially with any correctional employee or administrator, any incarcerated individual, and any other person providing, supervising, or monitoring services in a correctional facility, whether or not employed by such facility.
 Such interviews shall not be restricted by the department or the office of mental health or any other agency or attended by anyone on behalf of the department or the office of mental health or any other agency, nor shall there be any retaliation or adverse action taken by the department or other state agency against anyone who speaks with the correctional association.
 The department may not limit the number of individuals the correctional association may interview or the duration of the interviews, in any manner unreasonable under the circumstances.
-The correctional association shall have the power to conduct private, confidential meetings reasonable in number under a facility’s immediate circumstances at their pleasure and without notice to the department with incarcerated individuals in housing units and in attorney visiting rooms or other rooms in the facility in which their conversations will remain confidential.
+During the course of any visit, inspection or examination, the correctional association shall have the power to conduct private, confidential meetings reasonable in number under the circumstances with incarcerated individuals in housing units and in attorney visiting rooms or other rooms in the facility in which their conversations will remain confidential.
 No department employee may attend or listen to any such meeting without the consent of the correctional association.d.

-The correctional association may send written and/or electronic surveys or questionnaires to people in custody or employees concerning conditions of confinement, working conditions, or other subjects within the scope of their mission without prior approval of the department.
-People incarcerated shall be permitted to confidentially complete and return to the correctional association such surveys either in written format or electronically.
-The correctional association may also receive free confidential phone calls and emails from incarcerated individuals and/or set up a confidential hotline for individuals to use if they choose to contact them.
+The correctional association may send surveys or questionnaires to people in custody or employees concerning conditions of confinement, working conditions, or other subjects within the scope of their mission without prior approval of the department.
+People incarcerated shall be permitted to confidentially complete and return to the correctional association such surveys.
+The correctional association may also receive free phone calls from incarcerated individuals through a hotline set up by the correctional association for individuals to use if they choose to contact them, and the department shall not track or monitor such calls.
 Physical mail received and sent to the correctional association is defined as privileged correspondence, and any and all processing controls, allowances for limited free postage, and advances of incarcerated individual funds for postage shall apply to privileged correspondence received and sent to the correctional association.
 For the purposes of this section, identical incoming blank surveys and questionnaires shall not be defined as privileged correspondence.g.

 The access, visits, and inspection of state correctional facilities by the correctional association pursuant to this subdivision shall be undertaken solely in furtherance of the correctional association’s lawful powers, duties and obligations, and information obtained pursuant to these powers shall be used solely in furtherance of the correctional association’s mission.
 Employees, board members and designees shall be required to sign an acknowledgement of the foregoing as a condition of entry into a correctional facility pursuant to this subdivision.